Department of Veterans AffairsVisit agency website

-For these projects, the VA is looking for the following skill sets: digital strategy, data science, product management, healthcare technology, software development and/or management consulting.
+For these projects, the VA is looking for the following skill sets: data science, design, product management, software development and deep expertise in the healthcare industry, especially in the areas of health record interoperability and clinical software workflows.